Bee Magic Honey

 Blog - Bee Magic Chronicles for Kids

 On this blog for kids we look inside the hive and examine the fascinating life of honey bees.
-We learn about how bees live and take care of each other while they're busy making honey.
-We also take a look at beekeepers and see how they work with their bees.
+We learn how bees live and take care of each other while they're busy making honey.
+We also look at beekeepers and see how they work with their bees.
 If you're curious about bee poop, why bees have pockets and where their teeth are, this blog is for you.

 23.12.2017